Why should you be an interior designer?

 Interior design is a very lucrative field of study and work.
 It is quite simple if you have a passion for design and an eye for creativity.
 We hope this post has been of great help in shaping your dream of becoming one of the best interior designers in the world.

 Q: What are the basics of interior design?

 A: There are five basics that summarize interior design.
 They are balance, rhythm, harmony, emphasis, and proportion & scale.

 A: Yes.
 Interior Design is a rewarding and thriving industry.
 It is an excellent career choice for anyone who craves to blend their creativity with a technical perspective.

 Q: Do you need to be good at drawing to be an interior designer?

 A: Yes, drawing is an essential element of interior design.
-Before the design is executed, interior designers need to create initial sketches of their project and make the necessary changes using a computer-aided design (CAD).
+Before the design is executed, interior designers need to create initial sketches of their projects and make the necessary changes using a computer-aided design (CAD).

 Q: Is interior design hard?

 A: Yes.
 Interior Design is hard until you have proper knowledge and skill in it.
-Once you have skill and credibility on the same, it becomes simpler and intriguing.
+Once you have skill and credibility on the same, it becomes simpler and more intriguing.